Folklore (Taylor Swift album): United States

-All of its 16 tracks debuted simultaneously on the Billboard Hot 100, giving three top-10 and five top-20 entries.
-Swift became the first act to debut atop both Billboard 200 and Hot 100 in the same week, with the number-one debut of "Cardigan".
-She also was the first act to debut two songs in the top-four and three songs in the top-six simultaneously, as "The 1" entered at number four and "Exile" at number six.
-It increased Swift's sum of top-10 hits to 28, including 18 top-10 debuts.
-Folklore was her second consecutive album to chart all of its tracks together on the Hot 100 after Lover.
-Swift extended her record for the most concurrent Hot 100 debuts ever among women (16), and eclipsed Nicki Minaj as the woman with the most Hot 100 entries (113).
-11 tracks charted on Hot Rock & Alternative Songs, of which a record eight entries were in the top 10.
+Folklore also debuted at number one on the Alternative Albums chart, becoming Swift's first entry and the chart's biggest debut in history.
+All of its 16 tracks debuted simultaneously on the Billboard Hot 100, registering the record for the most simultaneous Hot 100 debuts for a female musician; three songs charted in the top 10 and five in the top 20.
+Swift became the first act to debut atop both the Billboard 200 and Hot 100 the same week, with the number-one debut of "Cardigan".
+She also became the first act to debut two songs in the top four and three songs in the top six, with "The 1" at number four and "Exile" at number six.
+On the Hot Rock & Alternative Songs chart, Folklore debuted 11 tracks, of which eight were in the top 10, setting the record for the most top-10 entries.